 Guillou, represented by attorney David Pixley, pleaded not guilty to single counts of second offense possession of heroin and oxycodone.
 Judge John A. Agostini released him on personal recognizance.

 Carsno was arraigned on June 17 on charges of possession of cocaine and heroin with the intent to distribute.
-She is free on $1,000 bail.

 All three are due back in court on Sept.
 10 for a pretrial hearing.